SysKitTeam/docs-spconsultant/known-issues/create-table.md

 SPDocKit queries the NeedsUpgrade property of the SharePoint database.
 The query fails because of the lack of __SELECT__ permission from the Versions table, and this causes SharePoint to erroneously conclude that the database should be upgraded, but fails because the __CREATE TABLE__ permission is missing as well.
 When the permissions are correctly set up, there are no attempts to create tables.

-The issue can easily be reproduced in PowerShell by using the SPDocKit account or for that matter any account that lacks sufficient permissions:
+The issue can easily be reproduced in PowerShell by running the snapshot is taken using the account that lacks sufficient permissions:
 ```powershell
     $myDB = Get-SPDatabase | ?{$_.Name -eq "[SPDatabaseName]"}
     $myDB.NeedsUpgrade